 There may be some perks with a particular store card which are tempting-occasional discounts and rewards points.
 However, in the grand scheme of your credit history, the drawbacks of store credit cards generally aren't worth the short-term savings.

 Retail Credit Cards Usually Have Low Limits

 Store credit cards typically start you out with a very low credit limit—somewhere between $100 to $500, especially if you have poor credit.
-A low credit limit can Your purchases could easily put you at a higher credit utilization–the ratio of a credit card balance to the credit card limit–than what is beneficial for your credit.
+A low credit limit can have unintended consequences.
+Your purchases could easily put you at a higher credit utilization–the ratio of a credit card balance to the credit card limit–than what is beneficial for your credit.

 Any credit utilization over 30% is too high and will negatively impact your credit score.
 On a credit card with a $100 credit limit, that means you should never charge more than $30.
 In many stores, that’s barely a t-shirt.

 They Have High Interest Rates

 Retail store credit cards nearly always have high interest rates.
 APRs between 20% and 30% are common—the current average is 24.24%—which makes carrying a balance very expensive.
 If you don’t plan to pay your balance before the end of the grace period, you’ll face some hefty interest charges.

 Usage Is Limited